isomerpages/sndgo-corp/media-hub/press-releases/_posts/2022-03-02-post-Summary of key announcements at Committee of Supply 2022.md

 * Existing products are continually being refined to provide better, more personalised services and information to citizens.
 For example, Singpass and LifeSG are being tapped as additional means of disseminating Budget 2022 information, and highlight relevant schemes to users based on their profile.

-#### B. Strong digital foundation bedrock of Singapore’s response to COVID-19
+### Strong digital foundation bedrock of Singapore’s response to COVID-19

 Both the **private and public sector have leveraged digital technologies to support our whole-of-nation response to COVID-19**: